Newell-Littlewood numbers II: extended Horn inequalities: Acknowledgements

 \section{Acknowledgements}

+We thank Allen Knutson and Nicolas Ressayre for helpful remarks on an earlier preprint version, respectively, concerning the history of Theorem~\ref{thm:classicalHorn}, and the relationship between \cite{BK} and this work.
 We are grateful to David Brewster for writing code essential for checking Conjecture~\ref{thm:Classification}, as part of his involvement in the NSF RTG funded ICLUE summer program.
+We also thank the anonymous referees for their useful comments.
 We used Anders Buch's Littlewood-Richardson calculator in our experiments.
 This work was partially supported by a Simons Collaboration grant, funding from UIUC's Campus Research Board, and an NSF RTG grant.
+SG was partially supported by the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE--1746047.

+AY would like to add an additional acknowledgement to Ian Goulden and David Jackson, who were instrumental in said authors' professional development at Waterloo.
+Your words were heard, and made a difference.